 If you have any special needs, please let the Department of Immigration and Border Protection know by calling the Citizenship Information Line during business hours on 131 880.

 You are welcome to invite guests to attend with you on your special day.
-However, due to limited space in the ceremony venue, please contact Council in advance (phone 4044 3386) if you wish to bring more than 2 guests.

 What to bring on the day